How the Clinical Training is organised

-After this, provided all the Clinical competences have been met, the Trainee becomes an insured practitioner of Acupuncture TCM within about 2 and a half years of first starting the Licentiate programme.
+After this, provided all the Clinical competences have been met, the Trainee can become an insured practitioner of Acupuncture TCM within about 2 and a half years of first starting the Licentiate programme.
 The graduates usually set up in practice in their home areas straight away.

 Clinical Training Syllabus

 Clinical Skills Syllabus

 - Location of Acupuncture points – practical

 - Apply the Diagnostic method – the four Examinations